asherawelan/asherawelan.github.io/content/posts/events/ymuno-festival/the-community-pledge.md

 Gareth Bonello's acoustic performance drew on elements of traditional Welsh music and folklore to create modern folk music that left the audience comparing him to luminaries such as Nick Drake and John Martyn.

-JP Cooper's warm blend of gospel-flavored folk-soul was unpretentious, authentic, humble, and pure, making for a moving and intimate performance.
+JP Cooper returned with a warm blend of gospel-flavored folk-soul.
+He was as ever, unpretentious, authentic and humble, making for a moving and intimate performance.

-Julia Harris played her spiky folk-funk, presenting songs from her recently released album 'Colour Bomb' with high energy, percussive acoustic finger-picking, passionate vocals, and an infectious charm that was hard to resist.
+Julia Harris returned to play her spiky folk-funk, presenting songs from her recently released album 'Colour Bomb' with high energy, percussive acoustic finger-picking, passionate vocals, and an infectious charm that was hard to resist.

 ![](/images/blog/events/ymuno-festival/2013/summer/image-4.jpg)